SecureApiGateway/secure-api-gateway-releases/README.md

 ## Installation Guide

 ### Assumptions
-As mentioned above, as this point all infrastructure has been installed, a cloud instance has been created and configured, secrets have been created and deployed to kubernetes cluster and the softwares have been built with docker images deployed to a container registry.
+At this point all infrastructure has been installed, a cloud instance has been created and configured, secrets have been created and deployed to kubernetes cluster and the softwares have been built with docker images deployed to a container registry.

 These steps can be performed manually or via a pipeline (within the instructions below it is assumed that these are being performed manually)